nomadicpeople/linux_tutorial/docs/00-Setup/01-Install-Cygwin.md

-# HOWTO install Cygwin
+# Cygwin
-In this section we will learn how to setup Cygwin on a Windows machine/ Cygwin is an open-source Unix-like environment for Windows.
+In this section we will learn how to setup Cygwin on a Windows machine.

+Cygwin is an open-source Unix-like environment for Windows.
+Note, it is NOT a way to run native Linux apps on Windows.

+For the purposes of this guide book, we will use Cygwin to connect to remote servers via SSH

 #### Installation Notes:
 1. Download setup.exe   from www.cygwin.com.